sf-wdi-31/angular-services-training/readme.md

 1. Fork this repo, and clone it into your `develop` folder on your local machine.
 2. Change directories into `angular-routing-lab`.
-3. Run `budo app.js --open` from the Terminal to start your server and open your app in the browser.
+3. Run `budo app.js --open --pushstate` from the Terminal to start your server and open your app in the browser.

 ## ngRoute